Catalina Ganga Leon

 Research Interests

-Care work; Elderly; Emotional labour; Gender inequality; Class inequality; Qualitative methods; Latin American research; Feminist studies
+Emotion work; Emotional labour; Care work; Long-term care; Ageing; Gender inequality; Class inequality; Qualitative methods; Grounded Theory; Latin American research; Feminist studies

 Dissertation topic